jasmeetsingh-028/Text-Summarization/README.md

 ## Issues and Support

 If you encounter any issues or have questions, please feel free to open an issue in the GitHub repository.
-We'll do our best to assist you.

 Thank you for using the Text Summarization Streamlit Application!
-We hope it helps you efficiently generate text summaries and gain valuable insights from your data.
+I hope it helps you efficiently generate text summaries and gain valuable insights from your data.